Evidence Tools

 Return to main MCH Best page >>

 Overview.
-The AAP recommends all infants (including premature and sick newborns) exculsively breastfeed for the first six months of life.
-Human milk supports optimal growth and development by providing all required nutrients.
-Breastfeeding has long-term benefits for mother and newborn.1 Systematic literature reviews over the past decade have returned similar findings: “Dedicated lactation specialists may play a role in providing education and support to pregnant women and new mothers wishing to breastfeed and to continue breastfeeding (duration) to improve breastfeeding outcomes.”2 Numerous studies indicate that in-person lactation consultants are effective for initiation and exclusivity; several studies further show utility of telephone and Internet support.
+Breastfeeding has long-term benefits for mother and newborn.1 Systematic literature reviews over the past decade have returned similar findings: “Dedicated lactation specialists may play a role in providing education and support to pregnant women and new mothers wishing to breastfeed and to continue breastfeeding (duration) to improve breastfeeding outcomes.”2 Numerous studies indicate that in-person lactation consultants are effective for initiation and exclusivity;3 several studies further show utility of telephone and Internet support.
 All studies indicate the need to have consistent access to consultation services, as needs may change over time.
-In addition, doulas can be used in a similar role as lactation consultants to promote breastfeeding.3
+In addition, doulas can be used in a similar role as lactation consultants to promote breastfeeding.4

 Evidence.
 Moderate.
 Lactation consultant interventions appear to be effective for increasing both breastfeeding initiation and exclusivity at 6 months.
 Programs based on this strategy are likely to work.
 This strategy has been tested more than once and results trend positive overall.
 Access the peer-reviewed evidence through the MCH Digital Library.
 (Read more about understanding evidence ratings).